-Here's how to separate legitimate partners from the firms that will waste your money.
+Here’s how to separate legitimate partners from the ones who will waste your money.

 Questions to Ask Before Signing